grdi-amr/docs-and-SOPs/metadata_standards_sop.md

      eg., 16S, Shotgun Metagenomics,
      Bait Capture`")
 iso --->
 ast("`**Antimicrobial Susceptibility Testing**
      e.g., Sensititre`")

 ```

-In general, the researcher takes _samples_ of whatever it is they are studying, be it a food product, animal or human tissue or waste, or environmental samples of water, soil, or wastewater (and etc).
+The researcher takes _samples_ of whatever it is they are studying, be it a food product, animal or human tissue or waste, or environmental samples of water, soil, or wastewater (and etc).
 From these samples, the researcher might _isolate_ microorganisms for further study.
 Most researchers of GRDI-AMR2 are leveraging genomic sequencing in some capacity.
 Bacterial isolates might be processed for whole genome sequences, or samples might be processed for shotgun metagenomics or bait capture.